ObjectDB ObjectDB

 9

-information printed by printStackTrace().
+programmatic access to the stack trace information printed by printStackTrace().
 Returns an array of stack trace elements, each representing one stack frame.
-The zeroth element of the array (assuming the array's length is non-zero) represents ... , this is the point at which this throwable was created and thrown.
-The last element of the array (assuming
+The zeroth element of the array (assuming the array's length is non-zero) represents the top of the stack, which is the last method invocation in

 9